 The US Food and Drug Administration (FDA) and a joint committee of the Food and Agricultural Organization and World Health Organization (FAO/WHO) state that the amount of these hormones that make it into food products is safe for eating.
 Hormones and steroids are given to livestock to help improve the production of dairy and beef.
 Some hormones that may be used in dairy cows include:

 Beef cattle are often given steroid additives to increase growth and development.
 Common steroids include:

 These additives have proven benefits for increasing milk and meat production, but it does not come without controversy.

-We know high levels of hormones can cause problems in the human body but can hormones we ingest really in meat and dairy alter our hormone levels?
-Concerns come from two different issues.
+High levels of hormones can cause problems in the human body, but can hormones we ingest in meat and dairy alter our hormone levels?
+Concerns come from 2 different issues.
 The first is how much of these additives we absorb when we consume dairy or meat products.
 Do these additives simply pass through our digestive system or does our body absorb them?
 How much remains in products after processing?

-The FDA's monitors all food products and have stated that the hormones are safe, but many argue that is not the case.
+The FDA monitors all food products and has stated that the hormones are safe, but many argue that is not the case.
 Below are some of the arguments from both sides:

 Recombinant Bovine Growth Hormone (rBGH)